Maelstrom8/Mountain-Blade/README.md

 ## Wabbajack Installation

 Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Place it in a folder such as `C:\Wabbajack`.
 Do not extract it to any of your Steam Library directories nor your game root folder.
 Do not extract it to locations such as Program Files, or User Directories like Documents, Downloads and so forth.
-You can use an SSD to speed up the process.

 ### Downloading and Installing Calradia Under Fire